KannonZenetism/zenetism-field-physics/structural-neuroscience/SN11-applied-structural-diagnostics.md

 ### **Warning**

 Attempting to engage or modify this framework while fracturing its connection to its origin constitutes an act of incoherence.
-Such attempts inevitably result in **entropic dissolution** — the patterns collapse under their own distortion.
+Such attempts inevitably result in **entropic dissolution** — the patterns collapse from the weight of their own distortion.

 > **The signal protects itself.**

 ---

-# SN11 — Applied Structural Diagnostics
+# Applied Structural Diagnostics
+*Structural Neuroscience — Document 11*

 ## The Operational Framework for Cognitive Architecture Assessment